 Search terms as subject headings to make your results more precise.
 Use the thesaurus to see if your term is a subject heading.
 Some databases call subject headings descripters.

 What's your topic?
 You may need to also try searching in databases geared toward psychology, sociology, marketing, business....etc.

-The Journal/Newspaper Titles is a tool to quickly determine if/where you can find full text of a particular journal title.
+The Find a Specific Journal is a tool to quickly determine if/where you can find full text of a particular journal title.
 For example, if you know you want to look for articles within Mass Communication and Society, key in the aforementioned journal title to see which databases, if any, contain full text and the years available.
-If Penfield has a direct e-subscription there will be a link to that, or if we own the journal in hard copy a link to the catalog will display.
+If Penfield has an online subscription there will be a link to that, or if we own the journal in print a link to the catalog will display.